Representations of Hermitian Commutative *-Algebras by Unbounded Operators

 \end{theorem}

 \begin{proof} This follows from the preceding three items. \end{proof}

-\begin{corollary} Let $\pi$ be a representation of a commutative Hermitian $*$-algebra $A$ in a pre-Hilbert space $\neq \{ 0 \}$.
+\begin{corollary} Let $\pi$ be a representation of some commutative Hermitian \st-algebra $A$ on a pre-Hilbert space $\neq \{ 0 \}$.
 Then for each element $c$ of $A$ the operator $\pi (c)$ is essentially normal.
 If $c = a + \iu b$ with $a, b$ Hermitian elements of $A$, then the operators $\pi (a)$ and $\pi (b)$ are essentially self-adjoint, their closures commute spectrally, and one has

 \end{corollary}